Chancellxr15/Chancellxr15/README.md

 👋 Hello, I’m Chance Debbs

-I’m a cybersecurity-focused learner and practitione with a strong interest in Blue Team operations.
-My goal is to build and protect secure systems by understanding both how attacks work and how to detect, analyze, and respond to them effectively.
+I’m a cybersecurity focused learner with a strong interest in Blue Team and defensive security operations.
+My goal is to protect secure systems by understanding how attacks work and applying analytical detection and response techniques to real world threats.

-I currently hold the CompTIA Security+ and CySA+, with a primary focus on Blue Team operations.
-I’m also interested in cloud security, particularly AWS, and I’m motivated to work in environments centered around security monitoring, threat detection, and incident response.
+I currently hold the CompTIA Security+ and CySA+.
+My primary focus is defensive security in an analyst role with an interest in working in environments centered around security monitoring, threat detection, and incident response.

 🔐 What I’m Focused On